How the Clapham alkali attack and manhunt for suspect Abdul Ezedi has unfolded

 – 7.25pm

-The attack on a 31-year-old woman, believed to be known to Ezedi, who was with her daughters, aged three and eight, takes place in Lessar Avenue.
+The attack takes place in Lessar Avenue on a 31-year-old woman, believed to be known to Ezedi, who was with her daughters, aged three and eight.
+Ezedi is not the father of the children.

-Ezedi makes off in his car which crashes nearby.
-He then leaves the vehicle and runs off.
+Ezedi allegedly throws the younger child to the ground and makes off in his car, which crashes into a stationary vehicle nearby.
+He then runs off.

-The Metropolitan Police was called to the scene, with 12 people, including five officers, injured.
+The Metropolitan Police were called to the scene, with 12 people, including five officers, injured.

 – 7.33pm